kevinwatson/docker-for-developers-cookbook/050-chapter-05.md

 CMD ["/usr/bin/x11vnc", "-create", "-forever"]
 ```

+Fourth, download a copy of the Linux version of the Memory Analyzer app to the directory you created above from https://eclipse.dev/mat/downloads.php.
+The version you download depends on your computer's hardware.
+Select `x86_64` or an Intel processor or `aarch64` for an ARM processor and modify the `MAT_FILENAME` environment variable to match in the Dockerfile above.
+You can leave the file in it's zipped form because there's a command in the Dockerfile that will unzip the contents of the archive to a directory in the Docker image.

-Third, add a `docker-compose.yml` file to the same directory and copy the contents below into this file.
+Fifth, add a `docker-compose.yml` file to the same directory and copy the contents below into this file.
 The `XMX_OPTS` environment variable will set the memory limits of the Memory Analyzer app and will override the value in the `Dockerfile` above when the container starts.
 Larger hprof files may require adjustments to this value.
 You may also need to adjust the amount of memory allowed in your Docker environment, usually found under Docker Desktop Settings/Resources.

 ```yaml
 # docker-compose.yml